J-CF-Leung/Study_Vault/Physics/IB Physics/Waves.md

 $$-\pd{\Psi_p}{x}=\rho\pd{^2a}{t^2}$$
 - By _differentiating the adiabatic equation_, with $dp=\Psi_p$ one gets:
 $$\Psi_p=-\gamma p\pd{a}{x}$$
-- Physical interpretation: compression and rarefrac
+- Physical interpretation: compression and rarefraction
 $$\pd{^2a}{x^2}=\frac{\rho}{\gamma p}\pd{^2a}{t^2}$$
 - As the speed is independent of frequency, one sees that sound waves are _dispersionless_
 - The wave speed $v$ is given by: